minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

    - Using the MinIO ``AssumeRoleWithLDAPIdentity`` Security Token Service (STS) API to generate temporary credentials for use by applications.

 This procedure is generic for AD/LDAP services.
-Defer to the documentation for the AD/LDAP provider of your choice for specific instructions or procedures on configuration of user identities.
+See the documentation for the AD/LDAP provider of your choice for specific instructions or procedures on configuration of user identities.

 Prerequisites